RamanaElavarasan/House-Sales-Exploratory-Data-Analysis-using-python-libraries/README.md

 Validation and Iteration: Validating findings through sensitivity analysis or cross-validation techniques.
 Iteratively refining models or analyses based on feedback and additional data.

-In summary, house sale data analysis involves leveraging statistical techniques, machine learning models (if applicable), and domain knowledge to extract insights that support informed decision-
+In summary, house sale data analysis involves leveraging statistical techniques, machine learning models (if applicable), and domain knowledge to extract insights that support informed decision-making in the real estate market.
+The goal is to uncover patterns and trends that enhance understanding and maximize value for all involved parties.